What are United MileagePlus miles worth?

 When we first started looking at the value of airline miles, we used a laborious manual process to create estimates, but we now have a much better way of pinning down the value of United MileagePlus miles.

-Thanks to Julian and Points Path, we now have access to the results of almost 5 million domestic and international United MileagePlus search results that show both the cash and award prices for the same flight (including partner flights).
+Thanks to Julian and Points Path, we now have access to results from almost 10 million domestic and international United MileagePlus searches, showing both the cash and award prices for the same flight (including partner flights).
 Using this data, we can provide a far better estimate of the “Reasonable Redemption Value” of United miles than we were ever able to obtain by using manual calculations.

 Based on an analysis of Points Path’s data, we’ve concluded that the new Reasonable Redemption Value (RRV) for United miles = 1.3 Cents Per Mile.